Arcticquiff/boardgame-api/README.md

   </a>
 </p>

 > Hi welcome to my boardgame api!
-This makes use of express and postgreSQL with node.js to create an interactive site with multiple endpoints, feel free to have a look around!
+This makes use of express and postgreSQL with node.js to create an interactive site that has multiple endpoints, feel free to have a look around!

 ### 🏠 [Homepage](https://github.com/Arcticquiff/boardgame-api)